Resilience Tips for Leaders

 • Focus on Solutions: Shift attention from problems to actionable steps.

-• Express Gratitude: Recognise and appreciate the efforts of your team.
+• Express Gratitude: Recognise and appreciate your team’s efforts.

 Final Words